How does Google Use Taxonomic Classifications?

-This can mean that bigger (and more general) categories get the benefit of more links to them, and yet smaller categories also have some interlinking between them.
-This has always been an essential part of building a site to me, and in helping content to be found and understood.
+This can mean that bigger (and more general) categories benefit from more links to them, and yet smaller categories also have some interlinking between them.
+This has always been an essential part of building a site for me, and helping content be found and understood.

-The patent provides examples of sites that are organized into hierarchical structures, and how those can help give a search engines clues about the taxonomies that make up the structure of a site.
+The Taxonomic Classifications patent provides examples of organized sites into hierarchical structures, and how those can help give a search engines clues about the taxonomies that make up the structure of a site.

-One set of sites described in the patent are manufacturers’ sites, such as the Apple site, and how it’s structured to show off the different products that Apple makes.
+One set of sites described in the Taxonomic Classifications patent are manufacturers’ sites, such as the Apple site, and how it’s structured to show off Apple’s different products.
 Another site explored in the patent is an electronics products review site, organized by product type and then by specific products.
 Another is a car site, where Cars are broken down into specific makes and then into models.

-So why look at the structure of a site to come up with a model taxonomy that it might fit into?
+So why look at the structure of a site to develop a model taxonomy that it might fit into?

 In addition to advertisements, this kind of taxonomic classification of pages enables Google to label words and/or pages with meaning based upon hierarchical categories and/or other features of a taxonomy.